SAP-samples/cap-local-development-workshop/exercises/01/README.md

 ## Dig in to the SQLite storage

-👉 Inspect the books data like this:
+👉 Inspect the books data via a QUERY operation on the corresponding entityset in the new OData service that is now available, like this:

 ```bash
 curl -s localhost:4004/ex01/Books \